InfoSecIITR/infoseciitr.github.io/_posts/2020-04-23-weekly-chall-writeup-code-me-if-you-can.md

 gef➤
 gef➤
 ```
 You can see that our program crashed due to a segmentation fault, which means that it tried to access invalid memory .
-This happened because we overwrote the stack pointer with some garbage which didn't point to any valid memory.
+This happened because we overwrote the return address with some garbage which didn't point to any valid memory.
 We can see this value with `x/wx $eip`.
 ```
 gef➤  x/wx $eip
 0x6261617a:	Cannot access memory at address 0x6261617a